8 Certified Flight Instructor jobs in Saudi Arabia

 - Prepare crewmembers through realistic mission training flight maneuvers under local environmental conditions to include dust landings, and weather specific desert training.

-- Attend meetings as required with customers.
+- Attends meetings as required with Customer/s.

 - Recommend aviation instructor pilot appointments to customer leadership.